openblockchains/programming-bitcoin-script/README.md

 and the signature (sig) and
-if the elliptic curve crypto validates the signature (from the input/unlock transaction) using the public key (from the the output/lock transaction) than the fortune is yours!
+if the elliptic curve crypto validates the signature (from the input/unlock transaction) using the public key (from the the output/lock transaction) then the fortune is yours!
 If not the number `0`, that is, `false` gets pushed onto the stack and you're out of luck.
 Sorry.